Lego The Powerpuff Girls

-Lego The Powerpuff Girls was a Lego theme based on the Cartoon Network television show The Powerpuff Girls of the same name.
-It is licensed from Cartoon Network.
-Before the launch of the Lego The Powerpuff Girls theme, the two packs was released for the Lego Dimensions toys-to-life video game in 2017.
-The theme was first introduced in August 2018.
-The product line was discontinued by the end of 2019.
+Lego The Powerpuff Girls (stylized as LEGO The Powerpuff Girls) is a discontinued Lego theme based on the Cartoon Network television series of the same name created by Craig McCracken.
+It was licensed from Cartoon Network.
+Before the launch of the Lego The Powerpuff Girls theme, two packs were released for the Lego Dimensions toys-to-life video game in 2017.
+The theme was introduced in August 2018 and was discontinued by the end of 2019.

 Overview

 Lego The Powerpuff Girls was based on The Powerpuff Girls television show.
 The product line focuses on The Powerpuff Girls features Blossom, Bubbles, and Buttercup, three superheroes whose purpose is to reduce crime in between living a normal childhood.
 Lego The Powerpuff Girls aimed to recreate the main characters in Lego form, including Princess Morbucks, Octi, Donny the Unicorn, Mojo Jojo, Blossom, Bubbles, and Buttercup.

+Development

+Prior to the theme's official launch, The Powerpuff Girls was included in the Lego crossover video game, Lego Dimensions, with two packs being released in 2017.
+Lego The Powerpuff Girls was inspired by 2016 TV series The Powerpuff Girls.
+The Lego construction toy range was based on the TV series and developed in collaboration with Cartoon Network Enterprises.
+The construction sets were designed to recreate the story and characters of the TV series in Lego form.

 Launch

+Following the released of the two packs for the Lego Dimensions toys-to-life video game in 2017.
 Lego The Powerpuff Girls theme was launched at the New York Toy Fair in 2018 with only two toy sets after the Lego Dimensions video game was released.
 As part of the marketing campaign, The Lego Group released two toy sets based on the television show.
 Each set featured different mech suit, playground, buildings and vehicles.
 Minifigures were released as well, including Princess Morbucks, Octi, Donny the Unicorn, Mojo Jojo, Blossom, Bubbles, and Buttercup.